 Don’t want to be in this situation?
 Of course not!
 Nobody does.
 So read these 10 ways to make sure you don’t drive while you’re intoxicated.
 (And if I’ve left something out, leave your own tips in the comments.)
 Consider:

-Find someone trustworthy who isn’t drinking and hand over your keys for the night.
-Make sure they don’t give them back until they are confident you are OK to drive.
+There is no reason to drive after you have been drinking.
+Download the Uber App or other service and get an inexpensive ride home instead of an expensive DUI.
+Or, find someone trustworthy who isn’t drinking and hand over your keys for the night so they can take you home.
+Make sure they don’t give you your keys back until the next day.
 Any effect to your coordination, speech, and/or balance means your blood alcohol level could be high enough to convict you of a DUI.
 The worse your speech is and the more unsteady you are, the more likely it is that you are in excess of .08 BAC.
 Dropping things and running into things as you walk is a good clue you’ve had too much.

 9. Don’t drink on an empty stomach

-Science shows that alcohol is absorbed by the body more slowly on a full stomach.
-If you’re hungry or dehydrated, the booze will go straight into your bloodstream and hit you harder.
+Science shows that alcohol is absorbed by the body more slowly on a full stomach, and causes a rapid spike in blood alcohol on an empty stomach.
+If you’re hungry or dehydrated, the booze will go straight into your bloodstream and hit you quicker and harder.
 If you eat a big meal before drinking, you won’t get drunk as quickly.
 Try to eat proteins, fats, and dense carbs like meat, cheese, a PB&J sandwich, or yogurt.[Tweet “Don’t wanna drive drunk?
 Snack on meat and cheese to slow alcohol’s effects on your bloodstream.”]

-And make sure you drink water — not soda — before, during, and after your drinking to slow down the absorption rate of the alcohol.
-(Soda will get you drunk faster.)
+And make sure you drink water — not soda or anything carbonated — before, during, and after your drinking to slow down the absorption rate of the alcohol.
+(Soda & carbonation will increase the speed of alcohol absorption and get you drunk faster.)
 Also, the old adage is true: Beer before liquor, never been sicker.
-This is because the carbonation in beer or soda makes the body absorb things faster.
+This is because the carbonation in beer or soda makes the stomach and intestine absorb things like alcohol faster.
 Mix hard alcohol with soda, and it’s the express lane for alcohol to affect you.